By PublisherLast Updated March 10, 2022

 - Game programmer—writes the digital code that puts all of the elements together into a playable game

 - Game producer—handles most of the business aspects involved in developing a game and bringing it to market, such as hiring the team, managing day-to-day activities, and arranging distribution

-In 2015, the average salary of a video game professional in Canada was $71,300.* That's based on all roles and levels of experience.
+The Government of Canada Job Bank states the median hourly wage for a video game designer in Canada was $30.00.
+That's based on all roles and levels of experience.
 In general, salaries tend to be a little higher for those who work on the business or technical side than for those on the creative side.
 For example, here are the typical Canadian salaries associated with a few popular job titles:

 Most vocational programs related to the video game industry take only around 18 months or up to about two years.
 In fact, Canada has some of the best video game design schools in the world.
 These schools focus on helping students learn skills in this field through short-but-focused courses of study.
 For instance, The Art Institute of Vancouver has been consistently named by The Princeton Review as one of the best undergraduate schools for video game design.

 Some schools also offer bachelor's degree programs in areas like game design or programming that can take about four years since they often cover business aspects in addition to the creative and technical ones.
 But, regardless of the time it takes, you'll want to attend a school that helps you build an outstanding portfolio or demo reel of your work to showcase to potential employers.

 * Entertainment Software Association of Canada, website last visited on October 25, 2016.